What is prolotherapy?

 It is very important to see your physiotherapist two to seven days after prolotherapy.
 This is to check joint mobility and settle any muscle spasm.
 Physiotherapy is also important one to two months after the last injection when the ligaments are tightening.
 At that time you will get longer lasting relief from the IMS (intramuscular stimulation) and be ready to start increasing your stretching and strengthening program.

 Stay as active as possible without aggravating your condition.
 Break up tasks that bother you into shorter pieces e.g. vacuum one room at a time instead of doing the whole house at once.
 Walking every day is usually safe.
-For those who cannot tolerate walking, aquasize is a good way to stay active without irritating your symptoms.
+For those who cannot tolerate walking, swimming or buoyant activity is a good way to stay active without irritating your symptoms.

 Sleep disturbance is common with chronic pain.
-Medications such as Flexeril or low dose Elavil at bedtime can help significantly.
 Watch for signs of depression such as mood changes, decreased energy, appetite changes, decreased memory and concentration, feelings of guilt or hopelessness, and suicidal thoughts.
-Discuss these symptoms with your doctor.
-Depression due to chronic pain responds well to antidepressants.
+Discuss these symptoms with your doctor as soon as they are apparent.

 Anti-inflammatory medications will block some of the effect of prolotherapy and should be avoided for at least two weeks after your treatment (six weeks is better).
-Tylenol, muscle relaxants and prescriptions for other health conditions can be continued.
+Tylenol, muscle relaxants and prescriptions for other health conditions can be continued under guidance of a physician.

 Stress or other stimulants such as cold medications can cause muscle tightening.
 Try to avoid these or consider relaxation training for stress.